-- 1. Push the Back Cover Latch Downward to open.
-(Fig. 11) - 2.
+1. Push the Back Cover Latch Downward to open.
+(Fig. 11) 2.
 Load the film cassette into the Film Chamber and pull out enough film leader to extend past the mark of the film leader position.
-(Figs. 12-A, 12-B) - \ If there is any dust on the inside lens surface, use a blower to blow the dust away. - \ We suggest that you become familiar with your new camera by shooting and processing at least one roll of film before using your camera to record an important occasion.

-- 3. Make sure the film stays within the Film Guides and lies flat.
-(Figs. 13, 14) - 4.
+(Figs. 12-A, 12-B) If there is any dust on the inside lens surface, use a blower to blow the dust away.
+3. Make sure the film stays within the Film Guides and lies flat.
+(Figs. 13,14) 4.
 Press the Back Cover shut so that the Back Cover Latch returns to its original position.
 The film is automatically advanced until number "1" appears in the LCD Panel.
-As soon as you close the Back Cover, the LCD Panel should confirm proper loading with the following: (Fig. 15) - (1) Film Cassette Loaded Symbol - (2) Film Advance Symbols (these symbols will flash in sequence toward the right to tell you the film is winding.) - (3) Exposure Counter

-5. If the film has not advanced correctly and is not taken up onto the Film Take-up Spool, the Film Cassette Loaded Symbol and Exposure Counter will blink (Fig. 16), or the LCD Panel will not show all film properly loaded signs mentioned in the step 4 (when Viewfinder Cover is open).
+As soon as you close the Back Cover, the LCD Panel should confirm proper loading with the following: (Fig. 15) (1) Film Cassette Loaded Symbol (2) Film Advance Symbols (these symbols will flash in sequence toward the right to tell you the film is winding.)
+(3) Exposure Counter 5.
+If the film has not advanced correctly and is not taken up onto the Film Take-up Spool, the Film Cassette Loaded Symbol and Exposure Counter will blink (Fig. 16), or the LCD Panel will not show all film properly loaded signs mentioned in the step 4 (when Viewfinder Cover is closed).
 The shutter release will also lock so you cannot take a picture until the film is loaded properly.